verrazzano/docs/content/en/docs/setup/install/installation.md

 ### Installation profiles

-Verrazzano supports two installation profiles:  development and production.
+Verrazzano supports two installation profiles:  development (`dev`) and production (`prod`).
 The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
 The development profile provides a single node Elasticsearch and no persistent storage for the VMI.

-To use the development (dev) profile, specify the following in the Kubernetes manifest file for the Verrazzano custom resource:
+To use the development profile, specify the following in the Kubernetes manifest file for the Verrazzano custom resource:

 ```
 spec:
   profile: dev
 ```

-The [install-dev.yaml](https://github.com/verrazzano/verrazzano/blob/develop/operator/config/samples/install-dev.yaml) file provides a template for a dev profile installation.
+The [install-dev.yaml](https://github.com/verrazzano/verrazzano/blob/develop/operator/config/samples/install-dev.yaml) file provides a template for a `dev` profile installation.

 #### (Optional) Install the example applications
 Example applications are located [here](https://github.com/verrazzano/verrazzano/tree/master/examples).